Turn Your Head and Cough: The First Step in a Hernia Diagnosis

 Hernias are caused by activities that put stress on the abdominal wall.
 These can include:

-- Obesity: The abdominal wall is subjected to additional stress from the strain of carrying extra abdominal fat.
+- Obesity: The abdominal wall undergoes additional stress from the strain of carrying extra abdominal fat.

 - Smoking: A persistent smoker’s cough can cause damage to the abdominal wall over time.